 Though there isn’t a specific product that has been linked to pulmonary illnesses, health agencies across the country are boosting awareness of vape-related lung injury and asking healthcare providers to help them identify the root cause.

-The CDC reports that as of August 14, 2019 there have been 30 cases of severe pulmonary disease reported to the Wisconsin Department of Health Services (DHS).
+The CDC reports that as of September 26, 2019, there have been 530 cases of the severe pulmonary disease reported.

 Symptoms of this include:

 Symptoms were reported to have worsened over a period of days or weeks before admission to the hospital.
 Many of the patients have acknowledged the use of THC in their vape cartridges but no specific product has been identified.